 This one-hour seminar meets regularly to focus on acquiring knowledge in the area of multicultural issues.
 The seminar will be led by Staff who will assist externs in exploring their own identity and increasing self-awareness while developing skills to work competently with diverse populations.

-Please note that applications are accepted ELECTRONICALLY ONLY by completing the survey.
+Please note that applications are accepted ELECTRONICALLY ONLY by completing this form.

 Required Application Materials**: